-MAP-21 created the Transportation Alternatives Program (TAP) that provides funding for programs and projects defined as transportation alternatives, including federally funded on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and improved mobility, community improvement activities, and environmental remediation; recreational trail program projects; and federally funded safe routes to school projects.
+MAP-21 created the Transportation Alternatives Program (TAP) that provides funding for programs and projects defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and improved mobility, community improvement activities, and environmental remediation; recreational trail program projects; and federally funded safe routes to school projects.

 TAP funds are split – 50% is sub-allocated based on population (based on 2010 Census - pdf 244 kb) as follows:

 - Areas Over 200,000 population (urbanized) – the funds are distributed to Benton Franklin Council of Governments (BFCG), Puget Sound Regional Council (PSRC), Spokane Regional Transportation Council (SRTC) and Southwest Washington Regional Transportation Council (RTC), based on the MPOs respective levels of urbanized population per the 2010 census.
 Project selections are made by the MPOs in consultation with the State.
 These funds may be used anywhere within the planning area boundary of the MPO.

 - Areas between 5,000 population and 200,000 population (urban) – the funds are distributed to RTPOs based upon the 2010 census for areas of this size.
 These funds can only be used in areas encompassed by adjusted urban or urbanized area boundaries.
 Need to ensure that these funds are not used in any rural areas, regardless of whether they may be within an MPO’s planning area.

 The remaining 50% includes: